 A silent second mortgage, sometimes called a soft second or subordinate mortgage, is when borrowers take out a separate loan to assist with the costs of obtaining a primary mortgage for real estate.
-There are both legal and illegal avenues for acquiring a silent second mortgage.
+There are different methods for acquiring a silent second mortgage.

-Legal silent second mortgages often come in the form of government programs that help homeowners with down payment costs.
-These mortgages may have a 0% interest rate or a low interest rate and typically have a deferred payment schedule.
+Silent second mortgages often come in the form of government programs that help homeowners with down payment costs.
+These mortgages may have a 0% interest rate or a low-interest rate and typically have a deferred payment schedule.
 Even though the second mortgage is recorded, the homeowner doesn’t pay on it unless or until they sell the home, refinance the mortgage, or rent it out.
-Some silent mortgages are completely forgivable after a certain number of years, as long as the borrower fulfills the terms of the loan.
+Some silent mortgages are completely forgivable after a certain number of years, as long as the borrower fulfills the loan terms.

-Illegal silent second mortgages are second mortgages obtained without the lender’s knowledge to pay for the costs associated with obtaining a primary mortgage, such as the down payment.
+It is against the law to obtain a silent second mortgage without your lender’s knowledge to pay for the costs of obtaining a primary mortgage, such as the down payment.